GAME CHANGERS

 All MENA spots are currently filled for upcoming editions, but please contact us to express interest in participating in the future editions.

-- Know your Game – We will get to know each other and then, through interactive exercises and a high-stakes role play, explore key choices in negotiation and identify how our assumptions influence our results.
+- Know Your Game: Participants engage in interactive exercises and a high-stakes role play to explore key choices in negotiation and understand how assumptions shape outcomes.

 “Many of our students would love to travel abroad, but they are unable to afford it or fit it into their schedules.
 Game Changers has allowed our students to interact across cultures and gain negotiation skills virtually.” – Emily Spitzman, Ph.D., Associate Professor, Bridgewater State University